jessicax941/youtube-redesign/README.md

 **About Page**
 ![about page wireframe](/readme-images/Wireframe%20-%20About%20Page.png "About Page Wireframe")

+---

 ### Prototypes

-The following prototypes were made using Figma.
+The following hi-fi prototypes were made using Figma.
-Try out the interactive prototype [here](https://www.figma.com/proto/mo34LWthWhkihFTkIX0tL0/YouTube-Redesign?node-id=2%3A3&scaling=scale-down) (You can click on the search bar on the landing page to view the video page).
+Try out the interactive prototype [here](https://www.figma.com/proto/mo34LWthWhkihFTkIX0tL0/YouTube-Redesign?node-id=2%3A3&scaling=scale-down) (you can click on the search bar on the landing page to view the video page).

 **Landing Page**
 ![landing page prototype](/readme-images/Prototype%20-%20Landing%20Page.png "Landing Page Prototype")